appleby/elm-firebase-crud/README.md

+# This repo is no more!
+It has been archived.

 # Overview

 This repo contains an example [Elm](http://elm-lang.org/) todo-list application using [firebase](https://firebase.google.com/) for the backend.
 There is a live demo running at [https://elm-crud.firebaseapp.com](https://elm-crud.firebaseapp.com).
 The app doesn't do anything useful; It was just an excuse to try out Elm and firebase.
 You can log in anonymously by clicking the **Sign In** link in the navbar.
 After login, the task list is populated with some example data.
 All user accounts and data are automatically wiped 30 minutes after login.